brandf/SliceyMesh/README.md

 1) Meshes work better with MSAA - doing AA on SDF shapes requires alpha blending, which causes seaming issues.
 2) Meshes work better with the Z-buffer - SDF approaches do not benefit from a variety of hardware optimizations that modern GPUs provide for Z-culling.
 3) Meshes are overall less expensive - SDF approaches can be fast for simple 2d shapes, but for complex 3d shapes they end up looking like ray-tracing inside the pixel shader, which can be more expensive than the triangle-rasterizing alternatives.
-With mesh generation, much of the cost is paid once at a loading time, and the results can be cached.
+With mesh generation, much of the cost is paid once at loading time, and the results can be cached.

 ## What is Slicing?